 Five years before, in 1982, McDonald’s gave Yolanda a silver Ronald McDonald statue, for developing the Happy Meal, as well as helping to grow the company’s standing among children.

-If you ask who really came up with Happy Meal, it can be said that there were too many cooks involved in developing the concept, and each played their part.
-However, it was Dick Brams’ and Yolanda’s idea to add toys in the respective meal, while Bernstein perfected the idea.
+There were too many cooks involved in developing the concept, and each played their part.
+However, it was Dick Brams’ and Yolanda’s idea to add toys to the respective meal, while Bernstein perfected the idea.
 Thus, each of them played an important part in the development of the Happy Meal.